Skip to content

 Building equity through payments

-You will build equity in your home by making regular mortgage payments (unless you have an interest-only loan).
-There are also ways you can pay the principal off more quickly:
+There are ways you can pay the principal off more quickly:

-• Switch to bi-weekly payments – A bi-weekly payment plan lets you pay half of your mortgage payment every other week instead of paying the full amount once a month.
+• Switch to bi-weekly payments — a bi-weekly payment plan lets you pay half of your mortgage payment every other week instead of paying the full amount once a month.
 Over the course of the loan, you end up making more frequent payments and paying off the loan more quickly.

 Refinancing for better terms

-Home improvements with big returns
+How improvements can bring big returns

 Tapping into your home equity

-Cash-out refinancing – Refinancing for an amount that is more than what you owe on your home lets you receive a cash payment for the difference.
+• Cash-out refinancing — refinancing for an amount that is more than what you owe on your home lets you receive a cash payment for the difference.
 Doing this will lower the amount of equity you have in your home.

 Your mortgage options for a smooth journey home.